 The bathroom isn’t the only reason you should keep your shoes on on a flight.
 When a passenger gets sick on a plane, the carpet is only spot cleaned.
 A cleaning crew will take care of those gross spots, but they won’t clean the whole area where germs could have spread.

-We know it’s tempting to kick off your shoes and relax on a flight but it’s best to keep them on.
+It’s tempting to kick off your shoes and relax on a flight but it’s best to keep them on.”There are no etiquette rules that say you must not take off your shoes during a flight,” says Whitmore.
+“My advice is to know your own body.
+If you know you have smelly feet, don’t subject them to other passengers on a flight.
+Or use foot powder inside your shoes.”
 You’ll be a lot cleaner and the people sitting around you will most likely thank you for it, too.
 Next, read up on these secrets airplane pilots won’t tell you.